alphazolam/EMV-Engine/README.md

 ## Enhanced Model Viewer
 Enhanced Model Viewer is an animation and cutscene viewer that allows you to control animations and sequences in real time.
 It will appear automatically inside the model viewers of RE2R, RE3R, DMC5 and RE8, as well as in the cutscenes of RE2R, RE3R and DMC5.
+Additionally, you can force the animation viewer to appear on most animatable objects by clicking "Enable Animation Viewer" button when viewing their object in UI elements created by EMV Engine.

 ## Console
 This script creates an interactive Lua Console in the game, for use in researching the game engine and testing Lua code.